 A Likert-scale is a question of which the answers are given on a scale with ordinary levels.
+Usually a five point scale is used but seven point scale is better.

 A Likert scale has most of the time 5 answers, like very bad – bad – ordinary – good – very good or very satisfied – satisfied – normal – unsatisfied – very unsatisfied.
 Besides that, a lot of questions can be asked in a similar way so the layout looks nice.
 And there is another advantage: more questions can be answered in the same time.
 On average, a respondent can answer eight questions in one minute, but with a Likert scale, there are around twelve.
 A part of a questionnaire might look like this: